alianza/portfolio-lea/content/pages/home.md

 articlesTitle: Articles
 articlesLabel: Read more articles
 quotes:
-  - quote: This is a quote!
+  - text: This is a quote!
     author: J.w. van Bremen
+  - text: This is also a nice quote!
+    author: lea Shamaa
+  - text: This is a quote without author!
+    author:
 ---